 Stage Boundaries & Pipeline Positioning

 The OCR Confidence Scoring & Fallbacks stage operates as the deterministic control layer between raw document digitization and structured data normalization.
 Upstream, it receives raw OCR payloads and page-level metadata from the PDF & Scanned Log OCR Processing stage.
-Downstream, validated and routed outputs feed into field-level parsing, schema enforcement, and parts traceability indexing.
+Downstream, validated and routed outputs feed into field-level parsing, schema enforcement, and parts-traceability indexing.
 This stage does not perform extraction; it evaluates extraction reliability, enforces routing policies, and triggers fallback protocols when probabilistic outputs fall below airworthiness-grade thresholds.
-All state transitions, confidence vectors, and routing decisions are logged to immutable audit trails to satisfy FAA AC 120-78A and EASA Part-145 recordkeeping requirements.
+All state transitions, confidence vectors, and routing decisions are logged to immutable audit trails to satisfy FAA AC 120-78B and EASA Part-145 recordkeeping requirements.

 Confidence Metric Architecture